Cardinals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- The Cardinals have put together a 14-20 record in games they were listed as the moneyline favorite (winning 41.2% of those games).
+- The Cardinals have gone 15-20 in games they were listed as the moneyline favorite (winning 42.9% of those games).

-- St. Louis has a 5-9 record (winning only 35.7% of its games) when it has played as moneyline favorites of -165 or shorter.
+- St. Louis has a record of 6-7 when playing as moneyline favorites with odds of -175 or shorter (46.2% winning percentage).

-- In the 62 games in which oddsmakers have set an over/under for St. Louis, it has combined with opponents to go over the total 30 times (30-31-1).
+- St. Louis has combined with opponents to hit the over on the total 31 times this season for a 31-31-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!